 I snapped up three of the boxes and brought them home as I contemplated what would go inside.

-I decided to do a pinwheel cookie in blue to coordinate with the boxes.
+I decided to do a pinwheel sugar cookie in blue to coordinate with the boxes.
 I didn’t want to get too Christmas-y, not knowing what holidays my fellow bloggers celebrated.
 As it turns out, the cookies fit PERFECTLY in the box.
 The Great Food Blogger Cookie Swap suggests sending one dozen cookies to each of three bloggers.
 Well, three cookies fit perfectly in a row in these boxes, and I was able to stack them to fill 12 in one box.
 It was magic!

-So, here’s how I made these beauties.
+So, here’s how I made these teal pinwheel sugar cookies.

 Put one layer on the other and trim the big pieces to a nice rectangle.
 (I know this photo isn’t great, I must have had too much sugar at this point.)
 Gently roll it with your rolling pin to secure the dough to each other.
 You don’t want to push too hard, just enough to get the layers to stick together.
 You can tab on a little water to act as a glue, but be careful to not use too much.